wbh-community/pandoc-wbh-template/Beispiel/beispiel.md

 date: 08.06.2017
 lang: de
 toc: \\
-skipfirstpage: 1
+skipfirstpage: 1 % set any value, to skip the counting for Titlepage, so TOC will start with Page 1
 assignment:
   include: 1
-  file: \noescape{Aufgabenstellung/Aufgabenstellung.pdf}
+  file: \noescape{Aufgabenstellung/Aufgabenstellung_1.pdf}
   pages: '-'

 ...